Trump and Biden tied in hypothetical 2024 rematch: poll

 Despite his mounting legal problems, Mr Trump is by far the most popular candidate in the Republican field.

-Author Marianne Williamson and anti-vaccine conspiracy theorist Robert F Kennedy Jr are challenging Mr Biden for the Democratic nomination, but they’re not considered real threats to the president.
+Author Marianne Williamson and anti-vaccine conspiracy theorist Robert F Kennedy Jr are challenging Mr Biden for the Democratic nomination but they are not considered real threats to the president.

 Mr Trump was indicted for the third time on 1 August for his efforts to overturn the 2020 election.
 As Democrats coalesce behind Mr Biden, Mr Trump’s mounting legal woes appear to only strengthen his support among his base.